rkadey/Sales-Analysis/README.md

 2. What City has the highest number of Sales?
 3. What time should we display advertisements to maximize the likelihood of customers buying product?
 4. What products are most often sold together?

+## Usage
+The sales analysis notebook called Sale Analysis.ipynb can be fork or clone to one's repository.